TheEpicMan4200/spinninghatsunemiku/README.md

 ### What is it?

-It's a home-made alternative to DesktopMate, using a model i found on Sketchfab!
+It's a home-made alternative to DesktopMate, using a model I found on Sketchfab!

 ### Okay but why?

-This was supposed to originall be a joke, but it got serious enough that i decided to release it.
+This was supposed to originaly be a joke, but it got serious enough that I decided to release it.

 ### How did you do this?